shapeoko/Docs/content/helloworld.md

 ##Position Machine

-With the machine turned off, move your gantry to the front left corner of the paper that we taped down in step \#1.
+With the machine turned off, move your gantry to home (the origin, X=0,Y=0), the front left corner of the paper that we taped down in step \#1.

 ![Position Machine](helloworld/gantry_lower_left.jpg)